HazemTech365/PowerMenu/README.md

 **Q: Is installation required?**
 A: Nope!
 PowerMenu is portable — just download and run the `.exe`.
 No install needed.

+**Q: Is this safe to run?
+Why does my antivirus warn me?**
+A: PowerMenu is 100% clean and open-source.
+Some antivirus tools may flag AutoIt EXEs due to how they interact with system commands.
+You can always inspect the code or build from source.

 ---

 ## 🧾 Latest Versions